 You can target on any of several category attributes using Adobe Target.
-To create targeting rules (or groups) for each attribute, drag and drop the desired attributes into the audience builder .
+To create targeting rules (or groups) for each attribute, drag and drop the desired attributes into the Audience Builder pane.

 When a particular category is selected, you can apply one or more targeting conditions.
 For example, in the Geo category, define a rule like City=San Francisco.
 Adding multiple values creates an OR condition.
 The visitor has to match only one of the values to meet the targeting condition.
 For AND conditions on the same parameter, create a custom expression target.

 After you have created a rule, click Done.
 A summary of the rule displays next to the targeting link for the level you are targeting.

 You can further refine a rule by adding more conditions or by creating additional rules in other categories.
-For example, you can target only Firefox users from San Francisco who accessed your site from Google.
+For example, you can target only Firefox users from San Francisco who access your site from Google.
 Set the Geo category to target users from San Francisco, the Browser category to target users using Firefox, and the Traffic Sources category to target users coming from From Google.
 The rules created across categories are combined with the AND operator.

 You can also target custom profile parameters and

 user. parameters.
 When adding an audience, drag and drop Visitor Profile, then choose the parameter you use want to use to target your activity.
 If the desired parameter does not display, the parameter has not been fired by an mbox.

 Use the search box to search your Audiences list.
 You can search for any part of an audience name, or you can enclose a specific string in quotes.